PRIOR TO YOUR STUDENT’S ARRIVAL

 How will my student be able to contact his/her roommate(s)?

 Email contact information for roommates will also be provided.
 Please encourage your student to contact his/her roommate(s) prior to arriving on campus.
 Early communication will help him/her get to know a new roommate(s), and also allow them to make joint decisions about their new shared living space.
 For example, your student most likely will not need two televisions in the room.
 Roommates can decide in advance what items they would like to be shared possessions and who is to bring each.
-Some items they may want to share include a compact refrigerator, television, fan, carpet/area rug etc. We recommend your student also view our Tips for Developing Successful Roommate Relationships.
+Some items they may want to share include a compact refrigerator, television, fan, carpet/area rug etc. We recommend your student also view our Tips for Developing Successful Roommate Relationships. and filling out a Shared Living Expectations worksheet.
 While Facebook and texting are the most common methods of communication, please encourage your students to actually talk to one another.
 Online profiles and pictures do not always represent students accurately and a lot can get lost in electronic communication.